charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 - conditional,
 - and answerable to revision.

-They do not propagate upward into constitutive constraint.
+They do not propagate into constitutive constraint.

 ---